Most people expect life to be perfect, without suffering to cope with.

 It will mean that the fear of pain has power over you, that you are controlled by it.

-And this happens when you don’t want to recognise and accept pain when you try to deny it.
+And this happens when you don’t want to recognize and accept the pain; when you try to deny it.

 By doing that unfortunately you are doomed to live a mediocre and unmeaningful life.